 Spring isn’t always super warm: in fact, it’s been quite cool and rainy here in Southern California lately.
 This likely means you don’t want to run your air conditioner to find allergy relief—it’s too cold to be comfortable.
 However, you don’t have to.
 Simply turn the temperature on your thermostat up a few degrees and then switch the fan to “on” and you should still receive air circulation.
 While this won’t chance the temperature in your home, the continual air circulation will continue to strain the contaminants out of the air that passes through the intake vent and into the fan itself, keeping dust and airborne allergens under control without the need to cool the temperature.

 Southern California’s beaches are revered for their beauty, but they’re a little lesser-known for the humidity they can have on some days.
 Warmer days can lead to a lot of water vapor in the air, and that humidity is a breeding ground for one of the biggest and most threatening allergens of the bunch: mold spores.
 Any standing moisture in your home combined with humidity and an organic, carbon-based surface such as drywall or structural wood can all become a breeding ground for mold colonies, which can not only trigger allergy attacks but even harm your overall health in the event you develop a black mold colony.

 How can you effectively combat mold?
 Simple: keep the air in your home dry.
 Air conditioners function on a principle that removes humidity from the air, keeping you cool and comfortable while removing the sticky, muggy feeling that can occasionally accompany our beachy climate.
 If your AC isn't running as well as it should be, give us a call for quality air conditioning repairs.

-If your air conditioner needs a tune-up or repair service, spring is the best time to do it!
-Contact Trifecta Heating & Air Conditioning today at (714) 465-5525 and let one of our Huntington Beach air conditioning experts help you improve the indoor air quality of your home!
+Call Trifecta Heating & Air Conditioning today at (714) 465-5525 or contact us online and let one of our Huntington Beach air conditioning experts help you improve the indoor air quality of your home!